thogiti/thogiti.github.io/_posts/2024-06-03-Cross-Chain-MEV-Auction-Modeling.md

 ## Introduction

 In the evolving landscape of multi-chain world, one of the key components to unlocking the full potential of cross-chain interactions is through maximizing the value extracted from miner-extractable value, or MEV.
-This article will explore how we can develop mathematical models and optimize auction mechanisms to maximize proposer revenues.
+This article will explore the mathematical models and optimization of auction mechanisms to maximize proposer revenues and strategic decision making in should a bidder opt for separate auctions or a joint MEV auction in cross-chain MEV interactions.

 We'll start by exploring a foundational model presented by Ed Felten in the recent [Arbitrum research forum](https://research.arbitrum.io/t/do-shared-mev-auctions-actually-increase-revenue/9606) [^1], which breaks down the basics of separate and joint MEV auctions.
 This model serves as a baseline to understand not just the mechanics, but also the broader implications of choosing one auction method over another in a multi-chain environment.
 By examining this model, we set the stage for a deeper investigation into more complex scenarios that reflect the real-world dynamics of cross-chain MEV interactions.